nickjalbert/design_docs/registry.rst

 directory, but it also updates our agent directory's ``components.ini`` file to record the specifics of the components we've installed.

 Our agent will now run against the 2048 game environment.

-Our agent still lacks the ability to learn.
-Let's fix that by installing a `policy that learns via the SARSA algorithm
+However, our agent still lacks the ability to learn.
+Let's fix that by installing a `policy component that learns via the SARSA algorithm
 <https://en.wikipedia.org/wiki/State%E2%80%93action%E2%80%93reward%E2%80%93state%E2%80%93action>`_
 into our agent::